aridjayarecipes/cutesrecipes.web.app/content/post/1757-how-to-prepare-super-quick-homemade-sauteed-silverbeet-with-chickpeas.md

 recipeinstructions:
 - "Saute the onions in some olive oil until they are translucent.
 This should take about 4-5mins.
 Next add the mashed garlic, chilli flakes, cumin and stir-fry for about a minute"
 - "Add the chopped silverbeet, some salt and stir to combine all the ingredients in the pan"
 - "Cover with a lid and allow the leaves to wilt.
-This shouldn't take too long!
+This shouldn&#39;t take too long!
 Once it has wilted, add the can of chickpeas"
 - "When the silverbeet  is cooking, you can fry the paneer/tofu/bread in some olive oil till it has crisped up.
 Once the chickpeas has warmed through in the pan, add the paneer or tofu or fried brown/flat bread.
 Sprinkle the paprika, add the lemon juice and mix well to combine"
 - "Serve!"
 categories: